Symmetries of statistics on lattice paths between two boundaries: Flagged semistandard Young tableaux and -triangulations

 has two small entries equal to $3$ in different rows, one being southeast of the other.
 The chain condition is satisfied by taking $c_1$ to be the cell containing a $4$ in the first column, and $c_2$ to be the cell containing a $6$ in the third column.

 To prove Theorem~\ref{thm:carlos}, we construct a bijection $\bij$ in two parts.
 First, we associate in a simple way a $k$-perflagged tableau to each $k$-tuple of paths in $\P^k(T, B)$.
 This tableau has the weight claimed in Theorem~\ref{thm:carlos}, but in general it will not be semistandard.
-Then, we modify the tableau using local moves reminiscent of {\it jeu de taquin} to remove any occuring violation of the semistandard property.
+Then, we modify the tableau using local moves reminiscent of {\it jeu de taquin} to remove any occurring violation of the semistandard property.
 It will be clear that the weight of the tableau is preserved by these operations.
 However, proving that the operations are invertible and well defined will require some work.

-\begin{dfn} To each $k$-tuple of paths $\Mat P\in\P^k(T, B)$ we associate a Young tableau $\Tab(\Mat P)$ of shape $\lambda(T,B)$ as follows: \begin{enumerate} \item for each cell of the Young diagram whose upper boundary is an east step of a path $P_i$ (with $i\ge0$, where we again use the convention $P_0=T$), take the largest such $i$ and fill the cell with the number $i+1$; \item fill the remaining cells in each row $r$ with $k+r$. \end{enumerate} \end{dfn}
+\begin{definition} To each $k$-tuple of paths $\Mat P\in\P^k(T, B)$ we associate a Young tableau $\Tab(\Mat P)$ of shape $\lambda(T,B)$ as follows: \begin{enumerate} \item for each cell of the Young diagram whose upper boundary is an east step of a path $P_i$ (with $i\ge0$, where we again use the convention $P_0=T$), take the largest such $i$ and fill the cell with the number $i+1$; \item fill the remaining cells in each row $r$ with $k+r$. \end{enumerate} \end{definition}

 For an example of this construction, see the first step in Figure~\ref{fig:exampletableaux}.
-Note that step (i) fills the cells with small entries, while (ii) fills the remaining cells with maximal entries.
+Note that step~(i) fills the cells with small entries, while step~(ii) fills the remaining cells with maximal entries.
 It is clear that for any $\Mat P\in\P^k(T, B)$, $\Tab(\Mat P)$ is a $k$-perflagged tableau.
 Indeed, rows are weakly increasing, and if $e_1$ is strictly north and weakly west of $e_2$ and entries $e_1,e_2$ are both large or both small, then $e_1<e_2$ (in particular, the chain condition is not needed).